zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 * `selph.CustomTapperFramework.IsCustomPot`: if set, this BC will act like a garden pot when placed down.
-* `selph.CustomTapperFramework.AcceptsRegularCrops`: if set, this garden pot can accept any crop that regular garden pots can accept; otherwise it will only accept a crop specifically set to be plantable in it (see below).
+* `selph.CustomTapperFramework.BansRegularCrops`: if set, this garden pot will only accept a crop specifically set to be plantable in it (see below).
 * `selph.CustomTapperFramework.CropYOffset`: Optional, the y pixel offset to draw the crop at relative to the garden pot's usual crop draw position.
   Negative values push the crop upward, while positive values push them down.